MyJetTools/my-reverse-proxy/README.md

   my_ssh_config: ssh:user@10.12.13.14:22
 ```

-## Variables which can be used to populate headers
+## Variables which can be used to populate headers or content

 * ${ENDPOINT_IP} - ip of server listen endpoint;
 * ${ENDPOINT_SCHEMA} - http or https schema of listen endpoint;